Aaron-023/refinePaginatedData/README.md

-# Refine Paginated Data
+# Acquire / Refine / Process Paginated Data

-This project was built to retrieve data from a clients API that uses offsets and limits params.
+This is a lightweight, refactored app that I previously wrote in Javascript.
+It acquires paginated data and then isolates the URLs stored within before writing that information to the directory in .json format.

 ## Functionality

-Uses configuration file for client data, then:

-- Collates data from paginated requests
-- Refines the collated data
-- Collates the refined data
-- Writes finilised data to directory
+- Logging
+- Scheduling
+- CLI functionality: add, remove, run, list
+- API Error Handling
+- File Error Handling
+- Response Error Handling

-## Modules:
+## Libraries Used:

 - Requests
 - Json

-## Installation
+- Argparse
+- Scheduler

-- Vanilla Python
+- Time

 ## Built With

-- Python
+- Python 3.11.6